sifat-bs23/sifat-bs23/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Python, Django Framework.
+- 🔭 I’m currently working on Python, Django Framework, Distributed System.
-- 🌱 I’m currently learning AWS, React Framework, Node JS,
 - 📫 How to reach me:
   ### Check out my <a href="https://sifat-portfolio.imfast.io/">portfolio.</a>